 Let δ denote the state's stake in the firm's equity.
 As mentioned in the Introduction, there is no generally agreed upon way to model the effect of δ on the objective of the firm's management.
-Our modeling approach follows two main strands in the literature: the manageriallyoriented public enterprise (MPE) approach, due to Sappington and Sidak (2003, 2004), and the soft-budget constraint (SBC) approach introduced by Kornai (1986).
+Our modeling approach follows two main strands in the literature: the MPE approach, due to Sappington and Sidak (2003 and 2004), and the SBC approach introduced by Kornai (1986).